JankoLancer/gradi_clock/README.md

 show certain hour as a gradient
 which is reflecting light of the day/night accordingly.

+## Contributors

+Design si work of <a href="https://www.linkedin.com/in/katarina-ostoji%C4%87-32819a18a/">Katarina Ostojic</a> and flutter app is made by  <a href="https://www.linkedin.com/in/jankodjuric/">Janko Djuric</a>.

 ## Preview
 <p align="center">
  <img src='readme_files/gradi_clock2.gif' width='500'>